California State Lottery: Mega Millions

 In 2004, Gov. Arnold Schwarzenegger, as part of his redesign of California government, suggested that California join a multi-jurisdictional lottery.
 In June 2005, the Lottery Commission voted to join Mega Millions.

 California is unique among the 45 Mega Millions participants in that all nine prize levels for Mega Millions within its borders are always parimutuel, rather than each non-jackpot prize having a set value.
 This leads to different prize amounts for equivalent winners sold in California when compared to those sold in the other 44 jurisdictions.
-For example, the "advertised" second prize in Mega Millions is $1,000,000; it is not unheard of for that prize level to pay over $1.9 million to a California second-prize winner.
+For example, the "advertised" second prize in Mega Millions is $1,000,000; but in California the record amount was set for a $3.9 million sold in Hacienda Heights in 2023 as part of the roll for a $1.1 billion jackpot.
 The second prize pool within California frequently rolls; it is, in effect, a "secondary jackpot".
 Unlike the other Mega Millions members, California currently does not offer the Megaplier, which is drawn in Texas by a random number generator.

 Powerball

 In February 2012, as a response to declining sales and low per-capita revenue from the lottery, California Lottery management initiated a review of whether Powerball would be appropriate for the state.
 In September 2012, the Lottery Commission approved management's request to launch Powerball in April 2013, citing a net increase in revenue of $90 to $120 million as a result of Powerball, desiring to avoid the launch of a $20 scratcher in fall 2013.

 In November 2012, California promulgated the regulations for Powerball in the state.
 Similar to Mega Millions, all non jackpot draws in the state are within an intrastate pool, with California sending its jackpot share (30% of draw sales) to MUSL for addition to the multi-state jackpot pool.
 This leads to different prize amounts for equivalent winners sold in California when compared to those sold in the other 44 jurisdictions.
 Each pool for a particular prize category will rollover, thus the "pick 5" prize will create a secondary jackpot similar to the "pick 5" payout in California's implementation of Mega Millions.
+The record amount was set in 2023 for $3,987,429, as part of a $600 million jackpot roll.
 Also, as a result of the California Supreme Court ruling which mandates pari-mutuel payouts, California will not participate in the PowerPlay multiplier option.
 California launched Powerball on April 8, 2013, with the first drawing on April 10, 2013.